fliphess/diamond-collector-packager/README.md

 This script generates all configuration files needed to package diamond collectors.

-Each diamond collector can be enabled by installing the corresponding package.

 In settings.yml you define the diamond collector name and the content of the collectors config file.
 After running the create packages script, all config files needed to build are generated.